itsstephenm/Online-Learning-Platform/README.md

 - Can View And Delete Questions Too.
 - Can Also See Student Marks.
 - Can Check Student Perfomance On The Courses
+- Can Generate Exams Automatically using AI with customizable difficulty levels
+- Can Create Adaptive Exam Settings for personalized student assessment
+- Can Use Uploaded Reference Materials for AI to Generate Relevant Questions
 > **_NOTE:_**  Basically Admin Will Hire Teachers To Manage Courses and Questions.

 ### Student